CGOF++: Controllable 3D Face Synthesis with Conditional Generative Occupancy Fields: Experiments

-{\textbf{Comparison on Expression Variations}} We present more results on the expression control, comparing our method against two state-of-the-art controllable face synthesis methods, one attribute-guided \ganctrlc, and the other 3DMM-guided \discoc. \cref{Fig:exp_cmp} show the generated faces using \ganctrl, \disco and our method respectively.
+\textbf{Comparison on Expression Variations.} We present more results on the expression control in \cref{Fig:exp_cmp}, comparing our method against \emph{four} state-of-the-art controllable face synthesis methods, one attribute-guided \ganctrlc, and the other 3DMM-guided \discoc, AniFaceGAN~\cite{yue2022anifacegan}, 3DFaceShop~\cite{tang20223dfaceshop}.
 For each sub-figure, each row corresponds to the same person, and each column corresponds to the same expression.

 In \cref{Fig:exp_cmp} (a), we can see that \ganctrl fails to preserve the identity as well as other factors of the face image (\eg background) when changing only the facial expression code.
 A few examples are highlighted in red.
 Moreover, we observe that with the original range of the expression parameters, the model results in only a small variation of expressions, whereas with increased perturbations, it leads to much more significant shape and identity inconsistencies.
 We also notice the ``smiling'' attribute tends to strongly correlate with the ``female'' and ``long-hair'' attributes.
 In \cref{Fig:exp_cmp} (b), we can see that the \disco fails to impose consistent expression control over the faces.
 The blue boxes highlight a few examples, where the same expression code produces different expressions in different faces.
-In \cref{Fig:exp_cmp} (c), we show that our model generates compelling photo-realistic face images with highly consistent, precise expression control.
+As depicted in Figure \ref{Fig:exp_cmp} (c) and (d), AniFaceGAN~\cite{yue2022anifacegan} and 3DFaceShop~\cite{tang20223dfaceshop} encounter challenges in preserving expression consistency.
+These methods struggle to ensure that the generated facial expression remains consistent even when provided with the same expression code.
+In \cref{Fig:exp_cmp} (e), we show that our model generates compelling photo-realistic face images with highly consistent, precise expression control.
 In each row, only expressions change while other properties remain unchanged, such as identity (shape and texture), hair, and background.

-\textbf{Inversion and Editing Results.} \cref{fig:inversion_editing_results} shows the inversion and editing results as introduced in \cref{inv_edit}.
+\textbf{Inversion and Editing Results} \cref{fig:inversion_editing_results} shows the inversion and editing results as introduced in \cref{inv_edit}.
 In the first column are sampled in-the-wild images, we inverse the cGOF++ to obtain the inversion results in the second column.
 The following four columns are expression edited results, where we see the facial expression varies from smiling to grinning.